 Each time you apply for new credit, a hard inquiry is added to your credit report.
 Multiple hard inquiries in a short period can negatively affect your credit score.
 Only apply for credit when necessary and space out your applications.

-If you need assistance with improving your credit score, consider reaching out to Lexington Law.
-As a reputable credit repair company, Lexington Law has helped millions of clients dispute and potentially remove negative items from their credit reports.
+If you need assistance with improving your credit score, consider reaching out to Credit Saint.
+As a reputable credit repair company, they help clients dispute and potentially remove negative items from their credit reports.

 They have extensive experience dealing with late payments, collections, charge-offs, foreclosures, repossessions, and bankruptcies.
 Visit their website and fill out the form for a free consultation to discuss your unique situation and determine the best course of action.